cschaffner/gcode/readme.txt

 VariousGraphs.m : main program module to set parameters and run computations makegraph.m : draws histograms from computed values

+PaperGraphs.m : used to generate the data for histograms in the paper makePapergraph.m : used to draw the histograms that appear in the paper

-output/ : output directory where .fig and .pdf files are saved to
+output/ : output directory where .fig and .pdf files are saved to PaperOutput/ : output directory with the graphs from the paper

 aaindex/ : directory with Japanese amino acid property database and procedures to check them aaindex1 : database of amino acid properties from http://www.genome.jp/aaindex/